SilentVoid13/Silent_Packer/README.md

 > Binary packers alter the original binary data, and restore it (more or less) before execution.

 Silent_Packer is a very basic and common packer, encrypting the code section from the binary (`.text`) and decrypting it before executing it.
-This technique can be used to obfuscate the binary code to bypass antivirus or to make reverse engineering harder.
+This technique can be used to obfuscate the binary code to bypass antiviruses or to make reverse engineering harder.
 Packers can also be used to compress a binary to reduce its size.

 You can find a more detailed stackoverflow post [here](https://reverseengineering.stackexchange.com/questions/1779/what-are-the-different-types-of-packers).